 A one-time class for expectant parents to learn about caring for their newborn, 6:30 - 8:30 p.m.
 3rd Wednesday of the month in the CHI Health St. Francis conference room.
 There is a fee for materials.
 For Information/registration: (308) 398-5888

 Car Seat Check-Up Appointments with Child Safety

 It’s very important to learn to install your car seat properly before your baby is born.
 Please call (308) 398-6584 in your sixth month of pregnancy to set up an appointment to get your car seat checked.
 You will be expected to know how to use and install your own car seat properly once your baby is born.

 After Your Baby Arrives

 To support breastfeeding mothers, St. Francis provides a registered nurse who is a certified lactation consultant.
 This person can help mothers start breastfeeding during their hospital stay and can offer support after mom and baby go home.
 She is available for consultations by calling (308) 398-6595.
-Please leave a message on her voicemail if she doesn’t answer.

 “Eat at Mom’s” Weekly Breastfeeding Support Group